-We have been working hard during lockdown to open up Tate Events to the wedding and private sector.
-We are currently finalising wedding offers for Spring Summer 2021 and should be able to share these with you soon.
-We are planning an exciting showcase to launch this in the Autumn!
-We have also been working with our colleagues in Tate Eats, such as the Level 9 Restaurant at Tate Modern and Rex Whistler Restaurant at Tate Britain, to offer guests unique private dining experiences.
+During lockdown we have been working hard to open up Tate Events to the wedding and private sector.
+We are currently finalising wedding offers for Spring Summer 2021 and should be able to share these soon.
+In addition, we are planning an exciting showcase to launch this in the Autumn!
+We have also been working closely with our colleagues in Tate Eats.
+They include the Level 9 Restaurant at Tate Modern and Rex Whistler Restaurant at Tate Britain.
+We have created unique private dining experiences which are very exciting.

 This all sounds great, we can’t wait to find out more!
 Are there any other new projects happening at Tate that you’d like to share?